Senior Lecturer in Music Theory

 Taylor's compositional credits include over 40 original jazz compositions ranging from small ensemble pieces to larger works for big band.
 Further, he has composed over 20 "classical" works in the progressive atonal language, ranging from solo pieces for instruments such as piano, cello, and flute, to works for chamber ensemble and orchestra.
 He has received performances from The New York New Music Ensemble, Helix!, Fred Sherry, Harvey Sollberger, and John McMurtery, among others.
 Taylor's works have been programmed on concerts and festivals throughout the United States, and his Second Piano Sonata received its European premiere in March 2006, at the American Academy in Rome, by Ashlee Mack.

-Taylor is currently a Lecturer in Music Theory at Baylor University.
+Taylor is currently a Senior Lecturer in Music Theory at Baylor University.
 Previous teaching appointments include William Paterson University and Westminster Conservatory in Princeton, New Jersey.
 Additionally, he is a co-founder and co-director of the Society for Chromatic Art, a New York-based new music ensemble.

 Copyright © Baylor' University.
 All rights reserved.
 Trademark/DMCA information.
 Privacy statement.